yeraytm/Advanced-Graphics-Engine/README.md

 #### G-Buffer Render Target
 `It is of note that these options can only be displayed in Deferred Rendering`

 Select the render target that will be displayed in screen through a combo box.
-The following are it's options:
+The following are its options:
 - Final Color
 - Depth
 - Position